rsc-cis133DA-in-v12/CIS133DA-L10-Project-Template/README.md

 # Lesson 10 Project
 The computer company client is pleased with the layouts you've created for them so far.
 This week, the company would like you to focus on creating visual elements for viewers using HTML and CSS to display "cards" side-by-side with more in-depth descriptions about the services they provide.
-Since the client's users and employees will access the web site on different personal devices, they'd like you to use what you learned about responsive web design to make sure the layout of the page looks good for mobile, tablet, and larger devices.
+Since the client's users and employees will access the website on different personal devices, they'd like you to use what you learned about responsive web design to make sure the layout of the page looks good for mobile, tablet, and larger devices.

 ## Project Prep
 1. If you haven't done so already, clone the repo to your computer within your course folder.